I. Campus to Community Programme

 The campus to community programme aims the uplift the quality of life of the people in and around the College.
 Keeping in mind this objective, the following activities are undertaken by different groups of students, teachers, alumni and PTA.

-ASHA KIRAN, a palliative care unit, situated very close to the college, where old orphans are accommodated.
+A palliative care unit, situated very close to the college, where old orphans are accommodated.
 The college is regularly supplying water for the use of inmates.
 The students and teachers make regular visits to Asha Kiran and provide financial assistance and also spend much time with the inmates.
-Also, the students extended financial assistance to Abhaya Bhavan (nearby charitable institution) through charity boxes.
+The students extend financial assistance to Abhaya Bhavan (nearby charitable institution) through charity boxes.

 As a source for easy availability of blood in much needed times, a blood directory was published by the NSS Unit of K.G College.
 The directory consists of the entire student’s blood group and their contact numbers.
 In case of emergencies for any blood group, the directory will be very useful.